DamilolaeO/Clinical-Trial-Response-Analysis-GSK-x-DigData/README.md

-# Clinical Trial Response Analysis – GSK x DigData
+# GSK Clinical Trial Response Analysis

 ## Overview
 This project explores clinical trial data from the GSK x DigData Step Up Challenge using R. It involves cleaning, merging, and analysing patient data to assess treatment response patterns across two groups: a new drug (Miraculon-B) and the standard of care (Control).